fisharebest/webtrees/README.md

 before reporting a problem in the forum.

-The transfer wizard is accessed in **webtrees** from the bottom of the "Manage family trees" page to which you will be automatically directed once you have completed the initial **webtrees** installation steps (section 4 above:
+The transfer wizard is accessed in **webtrees** from the bottom of the “Manage family trees” page to which you will be automatically directed once you have completed the initial **webtrees** installation steps (section 4 above:
 [installation](#installation)).
 This option is only available on a new, empty **webtrees** installation; once you have created a GEDCOM (family tree)